Janet Freeman

-Janet Freeman (May 18, 1950 – April 29, 2011) was a community organizer and activist for tenant's rights in New York City's lower Manhattan.
+Janet Freeman (May 18, 1950 – April 29, 2011) was an American community organizer and activist for tenant rights in New York City's lower Manhattan.
 On June 20, 2013, the corner of Elizabeth Street and Kenmare Street was co-named "Janet Freeman Way" by the New York City Council in her memory and to commemorate her activism on behalf of the community.
 According to NYC Streets in its listing of street names and their honorees, "Janet Freeman was a community organizer and tenant advocate.
 She founded the Croman Tenants Association; the Coalition to Protect Public Housing and Section 8; and Co-op Watch, to prevent evictions through phony conversions.
 She started campaigns to organize tenants against aggressive landlords, phony demolitions, and harassment in and around Chinatown and Little Italy."

 Life

 Janet Freeman grew up in Stuyvesant Town, a middle-income housing complex in Manhattan, New York City.
 At the age of 17, she moved to Elizabeth Street, eventually occupying a vacant storefront where she lived until her death in 2011.
 The storefront was notable for its heavily tagged graffiti cover in a neighborhood renowned for its tagging and graffiti art -- (both the Candle Building and the Germania Bank Building (New York City) are down the block and around the corner respectively).